 Bradley Gordon, Sovann Komar’s lawyer, said that in August 2019, just after new management replaced Arun, “there was an attempt to take over the NGO and the land” by “one general.”
-Gordon later named the general as Bun Hieng.
+Gordon later named the general as Bun Heang.

-He said the Social Affairs Ministry set up a committee to resolve the issues around Sovann Komar, and at a committee meeting in October, attended by about 30 people, the ministry’s social affairs department director Mom Chandany had said Bun Hieng was also trying to resolve the issues.
+He said the Social Affairs Ministry set up a committee to resolve the issues around Sovann Komar, and at a committee meeting in October, attended by about 30 people, the ministry’s social affairs department director Mom Chandany had said Bun Heang was also trying to resolve the issues.

 Reached on Friday, Chandany would only say that she did not know anything.